marcheimendinger/little-social-network/README.md

 Start your local MySQL server.

-Create a database in your local MySQL installation with the `/database/init.sql` file.
+Create a database in your local MySQL installation with the `database/init.sql` file.

-Modify the server's database credentials of the `config` constant in the `/server/database.js` file.
+Duplicate the `server/database.default.js` file, rename it `database.js` and modify the credentials of the `config` constant.

 ### 4 - Start the server